 Although we aren’t quite sure if winter is fully done and over with, we can say without a doubt that we’re looking forward to getting back outside!
 The snow is melting, the cabin fever is real and if you’re ready to stretch your legs, come hit the trails!

 1. Confluence Trail (Three Creeks Metro Park)

 This 1-mile dirt trail will lead you where the Blacklick, Big Walnut and Alum Creeks merge into one.
 If you want to scope out some longer hikes for the future, this one is perfect.
 You'll enjoy the scenery along the way and at the end.
 Three Creeks Metro Park is located at 3860 Bixby Rd., Groveport, OH 43125.
+Here is the

 2. Overlook Trail (Beaver Creek State Park)